Our city is getting hotter. We need to invest in tree canopy coverage now, to secure a cooler future.

 Together with our community, we are working towards making our city more resilient to climate change and planning for the future.

-As part of this commitment, City of Adelaide is undertaking an investigation of street tree planting opportunities as part of its road renewal designs.
+As part of this commitment, City of Adelaide is undertaking an investigation of street tree planting opportunities.
 This aligns with its strategic goal of increasing tree canopy and creating a climate conscious and resilient city.
+The streets being investigated have been reviewed internally as part of a workshop with key stakeholders including the Traffic and Transport, Parklands Strategy, City Operations, and Sustainability Teams to determine the suitability of planting street trees.

 Trees on streets are necessary to meet the targets within our Strategic Plan 2024-2028 and Integrated Climate Strategy 2030.